 6am-10am - Pancake Breakfasts in Lexington

-Locations: St Brigid's Church (2001 Mass Ave), First Baptist Church (1580 Mass Ave), Church of Our Redeemer (6 Meriam St) - Like all important events in New England, the Battle of Lexington Reenactment will be followed by delicious reasonably-priced pancake breakfasts.
-Whether you are a visitor or local, do not miss this quintessential New England experience. *All proceeds go to benefit Lex-RAP (Lexington Refugee Assistance Program).
+Locations: St Brigid's Church (2001 Mass Ave), First Baptist Church (1580 Mass Ave) - Like all important events in New England, the Battle of Lexington Reenactment will be followed by delicious reasonably-priced pancake breakfasts.
+Whether you are a visitor or local, do not miss this quintessential New England experience.
+All proceeds go to benefit a local charitible organization.

 6am - 5pm - Lexington Visitor's Center